Plumbing Leak Sensor Installation Serving Coburg, OR

 Leak sensor installation in Coburg is priced from $149, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing leak sensor installation cost in Coburg?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

-Why homeowners in Coburg, OR choose us for leak sensor installation
+Why Coburg, OR calls us for leak sensor installation

-Coburg homeowners choose us for leak sensor installation because we're genuinely local to Lane County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
-Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Oregon's cool, wet Pacific coast.
+Coburg keeps calling us for leak sensor installation for concrete reasons — local roots in Lane County, family ownership since 1974, CSLB license #1098234 with bond and insurance, salaried rather than commissioned techs, 30-day written flat-rate quotes, and a 10-year workmanship guarantee, with parts chosen to last in Oregon's cool, wet Pacific coast.
 Looking for a leak sensor installation company in Coburg, OR?
 That's exactly what we are — local, licensed, and accountable to Lane County.

 We quote leak sensor installation on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate leak sensor installation quote is written and good for 30 days.